Shut up and Write on November 18: boost your writing!

 - Create a shortlist of critical reader’s questions related to your results.

-- Write a first sketch of the opening and closing paragraph of the discussion.
+- Write a first sketch of the opening and closing paragraphs of the discussion.
 These two paragraphs will be connected.
 Check similar articles to see how others did that.

 - List the key messages your discussion should present.